ZPascal/hana-injector/docs/injector.md

 #### Swagger

 The corresponding app includes a documentation endpoint to check the documentation pages of the API.
 You can call the `/api/docs` page to get the corresponding documentation pages.

-## TODO

-- Check PyPI and Docker Hub support
-- Publish a release version
-- Think about an integration test concept

 ## Contribution